This Valentines Day check out our favourite selection of prints that celebrate love and friendship - perfect for the music lover in your life.

 Tina Turner with Ike backstage at the 'Startruckin' Tour' in Holland in 1975.

-For their first photo shoot, Colin Prime took the band down to Ruskin park.
+For their first photo shoot in 1967, Colin Prime took Pink Floyd to Ruskin Park in London.
 All the guys were in high spirits at the time

 The White Stripes before their gig at an amphitheatre in Berkeley, San Francisco in September 2004.